Hello! Who are you and what business did you start?

 If you have any questions or comments, drop a comment below!

 Katie Goes Platinum has provided an update on their business!

-About 1 month ago, we followed up with Katie Goes Platinum to see how they've been doing since we published this article.
+6 months ago, we followed up with Katie Goes Platinum to see how they've been doing since we published this article.

 Hey! 👋I'm Pat Walls, the founder of Starter Story.